TGRHavoc/live_map-interface/docs/FAQ.md

 - If the issue persists, make sure you have a "map" array in the config.
 See [config.example.json](https://github.com/TGRHavoc/live_map-interface/blob/master/config.example.json).

 Additionally, if you wanted to use your own images, you would need the YTD files then, you can get a developer to run the extract_png.py file located [here](https://github.com/TGRHavoc/live_map-interface/tree/master/images/tiles).

+### Not Able to Communicate with the FiveM server

+- Make sure the resource is actually starting on the server.
+Usually, setting the debug to debug or something should give you enough information to see if it's starting.
+- If it is starting and listening, make sure it's allowed through the firewall.

 ### Adding blips using a web request